combio-dku/MarkerCount/README.md

 `pip install MarkerCount`

-Once it is installed using pip, you can import the two function as
+Once it is installed using pip, you can import the two functions using the following python command.

 `from MarkerCount import MarkerCount_Ref, MarkerCount`